-Prerequisite: ACC 501 or graduate advisor recommendation.
 A study of the theoretical structure of accounting, with special attention to asset and income definition, recognition, and measurement; and an appraisal of pronouncements of professional accounting organizations.

-ACC 503 Financial Accounting & Reporting Analysis (3) (3) F, Sp, Su
+ACC 503 - Financial Accounting & Reporting Analysis

-Prerequisite: ACC 501 or graduate advisor recommendation.
 The course focuses on the analysis and use of financial accounting information in the evaluation of corporate performance.
 The course emphasizes the understanding of financial statements prepared under U.S. and International Accounting Standards and the analysis of these financial statements including common size analysis, ratio analysis, the impact of taxes, and credit analysis.
 This course will enhance the student's ability to read, interpret and analyze financial statements for making investment, credit, acquisition, and other evaluation decisions.

-ACC 504 Accounting Information Systems (3) F, Sp, Su
+ACC 504 - Accounting Information Systems

-Prerequisite: ACC 501 or graduate advisor recommendation.
 Application of general systems concepts to accounting; and to operational, and related planning and control information requirements.
 Database management systems, on-line real-time systems, timesharing, etc., and applications in accounting.